dinther/SimCom/SimComMon/readme.md

 #### Name
 This is required.
 This can be a simconnect variable name or a simconnect event name but also custom variables and even calculated vsariables all thanks the power of the WASimCommander library.
+The name part can be as simple as `TITLE` or a represent a calculation more about calculations later.

 #### Index
 Some variables also require an index value.
 For examle `NAV OBS:1` The index follows after the variable name separated by a colon as shown.